-Porcelain specialist Brad Dover of Jupiter Antiques, an exhibitor at this autumn’s Antiques for Everyone at the Birmingham NEC, reveals the current market for Derby porcelain.
+Porcelain specialist Brad Dover of Jupiter Antiques, an exhibitor at this autumn’s Antiques for Everyone at the Birmingham NEC, reveals everything you need to know about collecting Derby porcelain.

-Has there been a revival in porcelain collecting?
+Has there been a revival in collecting Derby porcelain?

 Rising prices of porcelain and a crash in interest rates put pieces out of the price range of many longtime collectors.
 Things now have just about settled down.
 Prices are realistic, and collectors can again afford some of the pieces that once were out of reach.
 This has also allowed new collectors into the market.